Segfault-Inc/Multicorn/doc/implementing-tutorial.rst

                 Think about the consequences when you use it !

 ``hint`` (optional)
-    An hint given to the user to resolve the cause of the message (ex:``Try adding the missing option in the table creation statement``)
+    A hint given to the user to resolve the cause of the message (ex:``Try adding the missing option in the table creation statement``)